Prayer traditions

 Liturgy of the Hours

-The Liturgy of the Hours, a daily cycle of prayers, was originally structured to be recited every three hours around the clock by monks in the early Christia…
+The Liturgy of the Hours, a daily cycle of prayers, was originally structured for recitation every three hours around the clock by monks in the early Christi…

 The Jesus Prayer

-For centuries, the Jesus Prayer has served as a vital practice in Eastern Christianity, yet it remains relatively obscure in Western Christian traditions.
-Wh…
+The Jesus Prayer has served as a vital practice in Eastern Christianity, yet it remains relatively obscure in Western Christian traditions.
+While many in the…

 The Lord's Prayer